hning86/azure-content/articles/machine-learning/machine-learning-competition-faq.md

 # Microsoft Cortana Analytics Suite Competitions FAQ

+**What is Cortana Analytics Competition?**

+Cortana Analytics Competition is a fun way to apply your machine learning skills, using [Azure Machine Learning Studio](https://studio.azureml.net) to tackle interesting data science problems and win great prize money and bragging rights.

+**How do I gain access to an Azurem Machine Leaarning workspace?**

+**How do I enter a Competition?**
+After you obtain access to an Azure ML workspace, there are generally 4 steps to enter a competition.
+ 1. Copy the Starter Experiment from Competiion detai page to Azure ML Studio workspace you own.
+ 2. Oopen the Starter Experiment and start to iterate.
+Don't forget o check out the
+ 3. Create a Predicative Experiment
+ 2.
+2. 2/ baba

+Will it cost me money to enter?
+What are public scores?
+What are private scores?
+What happens if I win?
+How do I claim monetary prizes if I win?
+How do I learn more about Azure Machine Learning Studio?

 **Where can I ask general questions about data science?**

 Please use our [Microsoft Azure Machine Learning